george-hawkins/boto-experiments/docs/role-permissions.md

 The format of ARNs is described [here](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).
 Most ARNs require an account ID (or a wildcard `*` in its place) but S3 ARNs do not as S3 bucket names are unique across accounts and regions.

-Note: the resource specifications above are still quite loose - for a more paranoid setup these could be tightened up further.
+Note: the `Resource` specifications above are still quite loose - for a more paranoid setup these could be tightened up further.

 ### Replacing the old RenderJobWorkerPolicy